frasermarlow/li-unfollow/README.md

 See the tl;dr section for instructions on creating a simple "bookmarklet" - or a button to automate all this.

 ## So, we now have a nice clean feed, right?
 Well, yep, I did for a few days.
-And then Linkedin decided that was not acceptable and started to populate my feed with a bunch of `suggested` posts.
+And then LinkedIn decided that was not acceptable and started to populate my feed with a bunch of `suggested` posts.
 But that is fine.
-All we need to do if find a few valuable people to follow, opt in to their posts, and our feed will again become a valuable resource for networking and staying connected.
+All we need to do is find a few valuable people to follow, opt in to their posts, and our feed will again become a valuable resource for networking and staying connected.

 I hope this helps you get back to a productive LinkedIn feed!